evan-401-advanced-javascript/data-structures-and-algorithms/challenges/cc9-mergeLists/README.md

 # Challenge Summary
 <!-- Short summary or background information -->
-This challenge is to use to stacks to simulate a queue.
-Using these stacks the class should be able to add and remove values in a FIFO fashion.
+This challenge is to merge 2 linked lists together in the first linked list.

 ## Challenge Description
 <!-- Description of the challenge -->
-Add remove values from a queue using stacks.
+Merge linked lists into one alternating values.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+My approach was to store the next value of each array and then use that to set the next value of array 1 and array 2 and then chain them together.
+I would then move down the list and repeat the process.
+For the last value of LL2 I would set it = null in the case that it was shorter.
-my approach was to represent the stacks as arrays and use the push and pop methods to add and remove values from the virtual queue.
-This solution is O(n) for time and 0(n) for space because I am using stacks.
+ This solution is O(n) for time because I am using 1 loop to iterate over 2 linked lists and 0(1) for space because I am just reusing the linked lists we were given.

 ## Solution
 <!-- Embedded whiteboard image -->